thenexthub/Codira/docs/proposals/DeclarationTypeChecker.rst

 Purpose
 -------

-This document describes some of the problems with our current "declaration" type checker, which validates and assigns types to the various declarations in a Swift programs.
-It analyzes the dependencies within the Swift type system that need to be reflected within the implementation and proposes an alternative architecture for the type checker that eliminates these problems.
+This document describes some of the problems with our current "declaration" type checker, which validates and assigns types to the various declarations in a Codira programs.
+It analyzes the dependencies within the Codira type system that need to be reflected within the implementation and proposes an alternative architecture for the type checker that eliminates these problems.

 Problems with the Current Approach
 ----------------------------------

-The current declaration type checker is the source of a large number of Swift bugs, including crashes on both well-formed and ill-formed code, different behavior depending on the order of declarations within a file or across multiple files, infinite recursion, and broken ASTs.
+The current declaration type checker is the source of a large number of Codira bugs, including crashes on both well-formed and ill-formed code, different behavior depending on the order of declarations within a file or across multiple files, infinite recursion, and broken ASTs.
 The main issues are:

 **Conceptual phases are tangled together**: We have a vague notion that there are phases within the compiler, e.g., extension binding occurs before name binding, which occurs before type checking.
 However, the implementations in the compiler don't respect phases: extension binding goes through type validation, which does both name binding and type checking.
 Name lookup attempts to do type checking so that it can establish whether one declaration shadows another.